kreauniv/comp350/_sources/json.rst.txt

   }

 `GitHub.com`_ exposes some of its functionality via "API"s which you can talk to by sending JSON forms and receiving replies in JSON forms.
-For examples, you can programmatically retrieve github "issues" as shown here - https://docs.github.com/en/rest/issues/issues?apiVersion=2022-11-28#list-issues-assigned-to-the-authenticated-user
+For example, you can programmatically retrieve github "issues" as shown here - https://docs.github.com/en/rest/issues/issues?apiVersion=2022-11-28#list-issues-assigned-to-the-authenticated-user